iOS 14 and Facebook ads: All you need to know

 But according to a recent survey, only 35% of respondents said they would allow app tracking to see personalized ads, however 59% of respondents said they would allow tracking if that’s how the app delivers relevant content.

 Because tracking is used to deliver personalized content, people who opt-out may notice their newsfeed become less and less relevant to them over time.
 We may see some users reverse their decision and re-enable tracking simply to improve their experience on the apps they use.
-And although Apple states developers can’t incentivize users to accept data tracking, I wouldn’t be surprised to see Facebook (and other apps) attempt to wiggle their way around that.
-So it’s still up in the air what the real opt-in ratio will be.

 The Scale of the impact